jxmot/esp8266-dht-udp/README.md

 This application requires a server capable of receiving UDP packets.
 I've chosen NodeJS for this, and a server can be found in my [node-dht-udp](https://github.com/jxmot/node-dht-udp) repository.

-It is the responsibility of that server to listen for data from the sensors and forward it to a Firebase database.
+It is the responsibility of that server to listen for data from the sensors and forward it to a database and to any connected *web clients*.

 ### Network Traffic

+The devices transmit two types of UDP traffic, *multi-cast UDP* and *UDP*.
+The multi-cast messages are intended for communicating device status to one or more listeners.
+The other messages are sent to a specific server and contain sensor data.

+#### Status Messages

+Here are some examples of the status messages that a sensor device might send -

+* Device successful start - `{"dev_id":"ESP_49ECF6","status":"APP_READY"}`
+* Device sensor error - `{"dev_id":"ESP_49ECF6","status":"SENSOR_ERROR","msg":"Too many NaN readings from sensor"}`
+* Device sensor recovery - `{"dev_id":"ESP_49ECF6","status":"SENSOR_RECOVER","msg":"Recovered after NaN from sensor"}`

+#### Data Messages

+Here's an example of a typical data message -

+`{"dev_id":"ESP_49ECF6","seq":2,"t":67.28,"h":26.20}`

 ## Configuration

 The configuration source code is based on my [ESP8266-config-data-V2](<https://github.com/jxmot/ESP8266-config-data-V2>) repository.
-Therefor only the configurable items and their use will be described here.
+Therefore only the configurable items and their use will be described here.

 The configuration files are kept in the `data` folder.